 The Dynamic Pricing consists of the following five components:

 The pricing strategy can have two extreme settings.
-Maximum profit (or gross margin) is the strategy that prioritises profit and sets prices with respect to maximum gross margin.
-On the other hand, maximum turnover is a strategy that maximises turnover on the condition of at least zero profit.
+Maximum profit (or gross margin) is the strategy that prioritizes profit and sets prices with respect to maximum gross margin.
+On the other hand, maximum turnover is a strategy that maximizes turnover on the condition of at least zero profit.
 You can choose any strategy you wish between these two extremes, e.g. 30% profit and 70% turnover.

-Optimisation entails creating the optimal price.
-The task of optimisation is formulated as a quadratic programming problem where the objective function is profit or the gross margin, the vector of unknowns is the optimal prices for individual items and the limitation is the conditions for a minimal total turnover, while in respect of individual items the limitation is a minimal price, maximal price, fixed price, minimal margin or the underestimating of competition.
-Optimisation does not comprise all items but only those whose demand curves meet the set quality requirements, such as the inclination of the curve, correspondence of the demand model with reality, or the minimal moving rate.
-In respect of other items, the “multi-armed bandit” component is applied (refer to below).
-Lastly, the resulting optimal prices are rounded up and saved in a database.
-Optimisation is launched on a daily basis, with a summary report on changes in prices of margins likewise generated and issued on a daily basis.
+Optimization entails creating the optimal price.
+The task of optimization is formulated as a quadratic programming problem where the objective function is profit or the gross margin, the vector of unknowns is the optimal prices for individual items and the limitation is the conditions for a minimal total turnover, while in respect of individual items the limitation is a minimal price, maximal price, fixed price, minimal margin or the underestimating of competition.
+Optimization does not comprise all items but only those whose demand curves meet the set quality requirements.
+The resulting optimal prices are rounded up and saved in a database.
+Optimization is launched on a daily basis, with a summary report on changes in prices of margins likewise generated and issued on a daily basis.

 In respect of a certain percentage of items, the demand model does not meet the minimal quality requirements (eg the resulting demand curve is rising, the item is new from yesterday and no demand curve exists for it as yet).
-In respect of items like these, optimisation is not a suitable method.
+In respect of items like these, optimization is not a suitable method.
 The solution is an algorithm referred to as the “multi-armed bandit”, using which Google successfully selects the best website design to achieve the maximal click rate.
 In essence, it entails the testing of several (say, three) pre-defined price levels and a smart rule which switches to the most profitable one as soon as possible.
-Compared to optimisation, the bandit has one disadvantage: we cannot predict in advance what the resulting effect will be.
-However, what we know is that after the necessary learning period has elapsed, the bandit will end up at the best price level.
 The advantage is that the bandit may be used wherever demand curves fail.
-Therefore, combined with optimisation, the bandit provides a full solution to all items in the product catalogue.
+Therefore, combined with optimization, the bandit provides a full solution to all items in the product catalogue